BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 # ASUS Z170i Pro Gaming Hackintosh Tutorial
+An OpenCore version is coming soon as I'm currently testing its stability.

 [中文版本](README_zh-cn.md)

 This tutorial works perfectly on macOS Catalina (10.15.4).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.
 Supports sleep, Airdrop and Handoff.